raymondbutcher/terraform-aws-lambda-builder/README.md

 ### S3 build mode

-The `S3` build mode zips `source_dir` and uploads it to S3.
+The `S3` build mode zips `source_dir` and uploads it to S3 using `s3_bucket` and `s3_key`.
 It automatically sets `source_code_hash` to ensure changes to the source code get deployed.

-### ZipFile build mode
+### Filename build mode

-The `ZIPFILE` build mode zips `source_dir` and uploads it directly to the Lambda service.
+The `FILENAME` build mode zips `source_dir` and writes it to `filename`.
+The package is uploaded directly to the Lambda service.
 It automatically sets `source_code_hash` to ensure changes to the source code get deployed.

+### Disabled build mode

+The `DISABLED` build mode disables build functionality, making this module do nothing except create a Lambda function resource and optionally its IAM role.

 ## Automatic role creation